EthanCutting/EthanCutting/README.md

 ### Python / Automation

 - [Scripts](https://github.com/EthanCutting/Ethan-Cutting/tree/main/Scripts)
-  Python scripts for automation, networking, security tooling, and lab support.
+  A collection of Python scripts built for automation, networking, cybersecurity practice, and lab support.

+  **Included work:**
+  - Password generator script with user-defined length and strong randomisation
+  - Subnet calculator for basic networking and IP planning practice
+  - System information checker with a Tkinter GUI and live GPU temperature monitoring
+  - Port scanning / network scripting tools for learning automation and troubleshooting
+  - Security-focused scripts created as part of personal lab work and skill development

 ---